rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: No. It's too late for that in JS.

-MM: So, if you just declare a method with no keyword it's already a method on the prototype
+MM: So, if you just declare a method with no keyword it's already a method on the prototype.

 AWB: Well we don't have a meta class......